 Third Year students take a yearr abroad in an International partner university.

-- EU or other international institutions
+- European and international institutions